benmvp/react-workshop/04-email-view/README.md

 }
 ```

+Whenever we call `setStatae`, React calls the `render()` method again for us so that the state that was just updated can be rendered in the UI.
+This is how interactivity is built in React:

+1. Initialize `state` to the default values you would like to render
+1. React calls `render()` to display the UI
+1. At some point, a user interaction happens
+1. We call `setState` to update the state
+1. React calls `render()` again so we can display UI with updated state
+1. Do step 3 again and again and again

-At this point, clicking an email list item, should display the `EmailList` component, but it's still just displaying the heading "View selected email".
+At this point, clicking an email list item, should display the `EmailView` component, but it's still just displaying the heading "View selected email."
+Let's fix that.

 Add an `email` prop to `EmailView` and display a subject, from, date & message: